ssmirr/appdev-chapters/nouns-verbs-and-grammar.md

-# Nouns, Verbs, and Grammar
+# Nouns, verbs, and grammar

 ## You already know how to program